 Most of the time the first visit is a chance to reassure new parents that the baby is doing fine.
 Many parents are worried that the weight loss all infants experience after leaving the hospital is significant.
 The first pediatrician visit can help alleviate that fear.

-“Most babies lose weight until three to five days of age, so it is important to see a new baby early to be sure that feedings are going well and there are no physical signs of dehydration,” said Andrew Donovan, M.D., pediatrician with Norton Children’s Medical Associates – Middletown.
+“Most babies lose weight until three to five days of age, so it is important to see a new baby early to be sure that feedings are going well and there are no physical signs of dehydration,” said Andrew Donovan, M.D., pediatrician with Norton Children’s Medical Group – Middletown.
 “This first appointment is primarily to assess feeding adequacy and to look for any physical problems that were noted in the hospital and need follow up.”